vercel/next-app-router-playground/readme.md

 # Not implemented yet

-- There is no fast refresh, you have to manually reload
 - a11y features like route announcement and focus management
 - `getStaticProps` will work like `getServerSideProps`
 - No `getInitialProps`